wak1616/PAC/README.md

 **If the patient is having an emergency or urgent issue** (see below) **and has had surgery with one of our doctors in the past 30 days:**

-* Have a low threshold for scheduling a **same-day** appointment.
+* Attempt to schedule a **same-day** appointment.
 * If no same-day slot is available, triage via **ICP** message to the **Patient Care Team**, mark it **URGENT**.
-* OK to schedule in the grey if needed (buti f after 3:30PM do not schedule and only send triage task to Patient Care Team).
+* OK to schedule in the grey if needed (but if after 3:30PM do not schedule and only send triage task to Patient Care Team).
 * If the patient is **comanaged**, they should see their comanaging physician.
 If the comanaging doctor is not available and patient needs to be scheduled to another provider, or if the patient requests a different provider, note it in the appointment details.

 ***